 In September the likelihood of rain is moderate, about 4 days of the month.
 During our stay in Barcelona, it rained once (and in the evening) and it was a heavy downpour and the showers disappeared in 25 minutes!

-As you can see the weather is quite pleasant, with less likelihood of rains.
+As you can see the weather is quite pleasant with sunny days and less likelihood of rain.